MSc Food Science and Innovation

 Applicants whose first language is not English (and whose first degree was not taught in English) are required to produce evidence of English language proficiency.
 We provide a FREE Pearson English test to all applicants if required.

-With our flexible payment options, regional subsidies and discounts, we have made paying for your course, and your professional development, as easy as possible.
+With our flexible payment options we have made paying for your programme, and your professional development, as easy as possible.

 We offer you the option to pay unit by unit, pay the full fees upfront or pay via a sponsor.
-No matter what payment option you choose, we accept payment online in any currency via our secure portal, Flywire.
+No matter what payment option you choose, we accept all usual online payment methods in any currency via our highly secure Flywire payment portal.

 “The advice I have received from the Student Support team has been immense.
 They are very friendly and quick to help you with any questions you have about any aspect of your learning.”

 “The Virtual Learning Environment is comprehensive and provides links to social spaces, as well as required reading.
 Being able to login from anywhere is useful - I can make use of any free time I have and get on with reading and group activities.”